 The Elkhorn River has a long flood history, impacting numerous communities along its 290-mile journey across northeastern Nebraska until reaching its confluence with the Platte River.
-After 5 inches of rain fell on July 19 and 20, 1999, a flash flood occurred in eastern Hold County, Nebraska.
-The Elkhorn River outreached its banks and flowed into the county.
+Its flood history begins with a flash flood in eastern Holt County, Nebraska on July 19 and 20, 1999.
+After 5 inches of rain, the Elkhorn River outreached its banks and flowed into the county.
 The Nebraska Department of Roads (now NDOT) reported water running 15 feet deep and 40 feet wide near Highway 108, approximately 18 miles east of O'Neill.
 This included some parts of the highway being completely washed away.
-Culverts throughout the county were washed away and floodwaters created gullies in many county roads.
+Culverts throughout the county were washed away and flood waters created gullies in many county roads.
 The flash flood resulted in \$500,000 of property damage.